SemWES/docs-and-training/README.md

 * [Getting access](infrastructure_overview/getting_access.md): Need access to
   the CloudFlow platform in CloudiFacturing?
 Look here.

+* [Demos](infrastructure_overview/demos.md): If you want to get your hands dirty immediately and try out some demo workflows on the platform, look here.

 * [Users, projects, and authentication](./infrastructure_overview/authentication.md):
   Gives a short overview of how user authentication and data-access restriction works on the CloudFlow platform.